 New England Trail Hike – Challenges

-The most challenging part of this hike will be camping, resupply, and water.
+The most challenging part of this hike will be camping, resupplying, and water.

 Camping is only allowed in designated areas.
 Over the 215 miles, there are five shelters or campsites in Massachusetts and 4 in Connecticut.

 The NET website states that thru-hikers are expected to get off the trail where there are no designated sites and get other accommodations.
-This is not practical for long-distance hiking and if I can’t use these sites I’ll stealth camp on public lands.
+This is not practical for long-distance hiking, and if I can’t use these sites, I’ll take stealth camps on public lands.

 Resupply is not difficult on the NET.
-Because the trail is so close to urban areas there are plenty of places to resupply in the towns along the route.
-New Englanders are a cautious lot though, so I imagine hitchhiking won’t be easy.
+Because the trail is so close to urban areas, there are plenty of places to resupply in the towns along the route.
+New Englanders are cautious, so I imagine hitchhiking won’t be easy.

 Water is a question mark since New England Trail Conditions are still a bit of an unknown.
-Maps indicate where there are ponds, streams, and lakes, but there is nothing to validate these sources or indicate where there might be other sources of water.
-Because of this I will cache some water along the route.
+Maps indicate where there are ponds, streams, and lakes, but there is nothing to validate these sources or show where there might be other sources of water.
+Because of this, I will cache some water along the route.